kellsweig/Predicting-Housing-Prices/README.md

 # Project 2 - Ames Housing Data and Kaggle Challenge

+This project was undertaken as an assignment during my immersive Data Science program.
+One of the requirmenets of this project was to develop a linear regression model.
+I was not allowed to use a random forest or any other type of ML model for prediction.

-I am part of a firm, SmartConsulting, that has been hired by IA Construction, a developer in Iowa.
-IA construction is looking to purchase land in Ames, IA as well as possibly in other towns nearby.
-Before they purchase the land and begin to plan out construction, they need more information about the housing market.
-IA construction wants to be able to estimate the profit from this project as well as design their construction plans to maximize profit.
+For my project I created a fictious scenario where I was an employee of SmartConsulting, a firm hired by IA Construction, a developer in Iowa.
+In this scenario, IA Construction is interested in purchasing land in Ames, IA, and nearby towns.
+To make informed decisions on land acquisition and construction planning, IA Construction required insights into the local housing market.
+The goal was to estimate potential profit and optimize construction plans for maximum profitability.

-SmartConsulting has assessed IA Construction's problem and assigned me the task of creating a model that will predict the sale price of a single home, which will be used to predict the total revenue.
-However, other members of my team will be using insights from my model to develop other models to help guide construction choices.

-Specifically, my model will be used as a starting point to help advise what types of home models will be most profitable and to help predict how certain features impact home price.
-These features include:
-- House Type
-- SQ Footage (Size of the homes)
-- Number of bathrooms
-- Quality of building materials/ material choice
-- Adding a basement
-- Adding a garage

-My team's final recommendations will account for costs, time to sell (desirability) and other factors.
+My goal was to develop a predictive model for the sale price of individual homes.
+The model's insights would then be used to develop additional models guiding construction choices.
+I also sought to determine the importance and impact of specific features on total price.
+These key features included house type, square footage, number of bathrooms, quality of building materials, basement and garage additions.